-The Dutch agricultural sector in an international context, version 2021
+The Dutch agricultural sector in an international context, version 2022

-|Despite the corona crisis, the value of agricultural exports grew by an estimated 1 percent in 2020 compared to 2019.
-Total goods exports fell by approximately 7 percent in 2020.
-Statistics Netherlands and Wageningen Economic Research (WUR) report this on the basis of a joint study commissioned by the Ministry of Agriculture, Nature and Food Quality (LNV).
+|The value of agricultural exports in 2021 is estimated at 104.7 billion euros, a record.
+Wageningen University & Research (WUR) and Statistics Netherlands (CBS) report this on the basis of joint research commissioned by the Ministry of Agriculture, Nature and Food Quality (LNV).

 Download the full publication here.

 This article on Agrimatie.nl contains a selection from the publication to be downloaded above; "The Dutch agricultural sector in an international context, edition 2021".
 The different chapters and four specific trade groups are shown separately and can be clicked on via the box on the right side of this screen.
 All these chapters, sections or product groups are also from this edition.
 For a correct interpretation of the figures, reading the downloadable version of the report is preferred.
 For the literature references you can also consult the downloadable report.

 In this article you can read the introduction and the summary.